sarahbarberuk/Courier-React-Wizard-App/README.md

 ### Configuration

-After installing the project, you need to provide your Courier Auth Token, your email, and your email templates.
+After installing the project, you need to provide your Courier Auth Token, your email, and your email template(s).

 #### Setting up Courier